FA Cup draw: Middlesbrough and Huddersfield Town learn fifth-round opponents

 Boro knocked Manchester United out of the competition on Friday night and have been drawn to face Tottenham Hotspur at the Riverside Stadium.

-Huddersfield beat Barnsley 1-0 on Saturday and will face the winner of Sunday's fourth round tie between Nottingham Forest or Leicester City.
+Huddersfield beat Barnsley 1-0 on Saturday and will face Nottingham Forest, who pulled off one of the results of the fourth round with a 4-1 victory over Leicester City.

-The Terriers have already beaten Championship and Premier League opposition in this year's FA Cup.

 Fifth round ties will be played the week commencing February 28, with the games scheduled to be held midweek.

-Frank Lampard’s Everton will be at home at Goodison Park against the winner of Bournemouth against Boreham Wood, which takes place on Sunday evening.
+Frank Lampard’s Everton will be at home at Goodison Park against non-league Boreham Wood, who stunned Championship Bournemouth on Sunday evening.

 It is a plum draw for Posh, who are at this stage of the competition for the first time since 1986 after overcoming Sky Bet Championship rivals QPR on Saturday.